epw/consensus/consensus.md

 Most of this book will be addressed to you, the player, in one of two roles.
 The first role is the Master of Ceremonies, or MC, who facilitates conversation and play.
 This is the player whose job it is to make the moves that keep the conversation flowing, in some games this role would be called the GM.
 The second role is the player of a Mage in the game, who embodies a particular character.
 They choose and portray this character's thoughts and actions, contributing to the story primarily from that character's perspective.
 No matter which role you plan to take, feel free to read anything and everything you see herein.
 This isn't the kind of game that keeps secrets from one role or the other.
 That said, the reason we break it out like this, is so that you don't have to read more than you want to.

-Different people will have different entry points into understanding this game.
-After you finish chapter 1, here are some places you might skip to:

-If you're the kind of person that wants to learn about the flavor of the game, you can continue on to chapter 2, Magic.
-If you're the kind of person who really needs a character to latch onto before you understand the game, take a look at the Playbooks in Appendex A. If you understand a game best through the actions that it encourages you to take, it's worth taking a look at The Moves chapter.
-If you want to get an idea of how the game plays out, you can skip to the First Session chapter, but be sure to read on, because it doesn't go into depth about a few important things.
-If you do take any of these options besides moving right on to chapter 2, there will likely be a lot of terms you don't understand, but that's okay, you can look them up in the glossary, or you can just keep reading the rest of the book where they will be defined.

 \End{Narrator}

 \Begin{MC}

 If you see a section that looks like this, we are talking to you in your role as the MC.
+You should read these as well as the Player and Narrator sections, to get a complete picture of the game.

 \End{MC}

 \Begin{Player}

 If you see a section that looks like this, we are talking to you in your role as a player of one of the game's Mages.
+The Narrator sections will also be important, but you can skip the MC section and chapter if you want.

 \End{Player}

+\Begin{Narrator}

+And sections like this are meant for all roles, for needed framing and context.

+Different people will have different entry points into understanding this game.
+After you finish chapter 1, here are some places you might skip to:

+If you're the kind of person that wants to learn about the flavor of the game, you can continue on to chapter 2, Magic.
+If you're the kind of person who really needs a character to latch onto before you understand the game, take a look at the Playbooks in Appendex A. If you understand a game best through the actions that it encourages you to take, it's worth taking a look at The Moves chapter.
+If you want to get an idea of how the game plays out, you can skip to the First Session chapter, but be sure to read on, because it doesn't go into depth about a few important things.
+If you do take any of these options besides moving right on to chapter 2 (and likely even then), there will be a lot of terms you don't understand, but that's okay, you can look them up in the glossary, or you can just keep reading the rest of the book where they will be defined.

+\End{Narrator}

 ## Setting Up to Play